January 25, 2015

-Celebrated nationwide on the last Sunday of Black History Month (Feb.
-23 this year), the Day of Solidarity for Black Non-Believers is held to promote community and solidarity among blacks in America who identify as non-believers: atheists, agnostics, skeptics, freethinkers, etc. The DoS was organized as a way to counter the religious voice that all too often serves as the lone voice of black consciousness and experience.
+Celebrated on the last Sunday of Black History Month (Feb.
+22 this year), the Day of Solidarity for Black Non-Believers is a special and unique celebration to encourage individuals that have chosen to experience life without the influence and practice of a religion to seek fellowship with others, especially black people that are reluctant about openly sharing their non-religious status.
+The DoS was organized as a way to counter the religious voice that all too often serves as the lone voice of black consciousness and experience.

 November 26, 2013 by Debbie Goddard

 David Niose interviews AAH advisor Sikivu Hutchinson about the relationship between secular and social justice activism and the lack of diversity among secular groups.

 August 26, 2014

 AAH advisor Sikivu Hutchinson discusses the upcoming Moving Social Justice Conference.

 February 22, 2015 in Indianapolis, IN